-Position a 7/8-inch spade bit on the mark you made on the edge of the door and drill a hole that extends into the larger hole on the face of the door.
+Check the instructions to see which size spade bit to use for the barrel hole.
+Most interior locksets will require a 7/8 inch spade bit, but many exterior locksets require a 1 inch spade bit.
+Position the spade bit on the mark you made on the edge of the door and drill a hole that extends into the larger hole on the face of the door.
 Keep the drill horizontal and straight while you make this hole.

 The best time to make the hole for the door strike is after you've installed the lockset.
 Put a little lipstick on the end of the barrel, close the door and let the barrel hit the jamb -- this gives you the position for the strike.
 Center the 7/8-inch bit in the mark on the jamb and drill about 3/4 inches into it.
 After drilling the hole, set the strike in position, draw its outline, chisel a mortise so you can inset it and screw it to the jamb.